Skyvive/JsonObject/README.md

 # JsonObject
 Magical Swift JSON Modeling Framework

-Working with json in Swift can be a pain.
+Working with JSON in Swift can be a pain.
 But it doesn't have to be.

 ## Usage

-Let's say you have some json like this:
+Let's say you have some JSON like this:

 ```javascript
 {"id":"1025", "name":"Tom", "state":"CA"}